Introduction

 The API consumer applications may send registration requests with a set of desired client metadata values.
 The bank then provides real-time responses with a client identifier and client metadata values registered for the application.
 The application can then use the client ID in the registration information to communicate with the bank.

-The bank needs to provide the DCR API from its open banking solution and WSO2 Open Banking Accelerator provides the DCR capabilities with an endpoint that performs the following: - Validates if the API consumer application is authorized by a competent authority - Validates information such as the role of the API consumer, signature algorithm, authorization scopes, OAuth2.0 grant types, application type, and the request issuance time - Allows registered API consumer applications to access data via open banking APIs
+The bank needs to provide the DCR API from its open banking solution and WSO2 Open Banking Accelerator provides the DCR capabilities with an endpoint that performs the following:

 Note

-The Dynamic Client Registration functionality available in WSO2 Open Banking Accelerator meets the open banking requirements including OAuth2.0 and OpenID Connect standards.
+The Dynamic Client Registration functionality available in WSO2 Open Banking Accelerator meets the open banking requirements including OAuth 2.0 and OpenID Connect standards.

 How Dynamic Client Registration works